apache/maven/maven-caching-extension/src/site/markdown/REMOTE-CACHE.md

 ## Setup http server to store artifacts

 In order to share build results cache needs a shared storage.
-Basically any http server which supports http PUT/GET/HEAD operations will suffice (Nginx, Apache or similar).
+The simplest option is to set up a http server which supports http PUT/GET/HEAD operations will suffice (Nginx, Apache or similar).
 Add the url to config and change `remote@enabled` to true:

 ```xml
 <remote enabled="true">
     <url>http://your-buildcache-url</url>
 </remote>